zaffudo/dotfiles/README.md

 ##Bash Configuration Files

-Config files in a separate forlder for easy portability.
+Config files in a separate folder for easy portability.

 ### To Use